When is the event?

 How many people will participate in this year’s event?

-In our eighth year, we hope to have 500 registered people hike to the top.
-Last year 450 people participated.
+In our tenth year, we hope to have 550 registered participants taking the challenge and walking to the summit of Mt Kosckiosuko.
 Invite your friends, family and work colleagues to join you in the challenge.
 Register a team.
 Start a fundraising page.
 Ages 8-80 welcome.

 Will there be a photographer taking pictures?

-We are thankful to Randy Wieman from Hot Shots Photography who has taken photos of the event for the last couple of years.
-An official photographer will be available on the day to capture your climb to the summit.
+Official photographer Randy Wieman from Hot Shots Photography will be available on the day to capture your climb to the summit.
 Photos will be available after the event.
 To organise a team photo please contact Randy at firstname.lastname@example.org

 How do I register and when do registrations close?

-What are the costs? (event registration, official event, chairlift passes, accommodation, and national park entry)
+What are the costs? (event registration, chairlift passes, accommodation, and national park entry)

 Discounted accommodation is available for participants.
-Please contact Nicole Thrum, Events & Groups Manager Thredbo, direct on 02 6459 4184 and mention Rare Cancers Kosi Challenge to received your discounted room rate.
+Please contact Nicole Thrum, Events & Groups Manager Thredbo, direct on 02 6459 4184 and mention Rare Cancers Kosi Challenge to receive your discounted room rate.

 If you drive your car into the National Park you will be required to purchase a Parking Pass.
-Cost is $17.00 per car per day.
-There are no entry costs for cyclists for the National Park.
+The cost is currently $17.00 per car per day.

 See website for further information.